ygao36Buffalo/truebluegy.github.io/content/authors/admin/_index.md

 ## About Me

 Yang Gao is an associate professor at the South China University of Technology.
 Prior to my current role, I gained valuable experience as Research Professor at East China Normal University from September 2022 to August 2025 and a Postdoctoral Researcher at Northwestern University from August 2021 to May 2022.
 His research interests include Human-Computer-Interaction, Human-Robot-Interaction, Wearable Computing, and AI.
 He leads the human-computer-interaction group with the Schol of Future Technology at SCUT.

+Contact: gaoyang2025 [AT] scut.edu.cn